yshikalenko/spring-core-conspect/README.md

 Let’s use the custom *init* and destroy methods in a bean, named BookCustomBean.

-Also let print all described below interfaces calling to see all bean lifecycle.
+Also let bean to print all described below interfaces calling to see all bean lifecycle.

+Also add methods annotated with @PostConstruct and @PreDestroy to see more full bean lifecycle.

 The code for *BookCustomBean* is this.